sierxue/tikz-examples/README.md

     \end{tikzpicture}

 ### Terms of Use
-The files in this repository constitute free software that you can redistribute and/or modify under the terms of the GNU General Public License, as published by the Free Software Foundation (version 3 of the License).
+This repository and its contents are free software that you can redistribute and/or modify under the terms of the GNU General Public License, as published by the Free Software Foundation (version 3 of the License).